 In the future the menopause will not be shameful or embarrassing.
 Hormonal changes will be understood by our wider society and prioritised by medical professionals.

 Infertility is isolating and many of us don’t know where to turn to feel understood.
-Difficulties conceiving, miscarriage or fertility diagnoses can cause devastating feelings of shock, loss, grief, shame or despair for men and women, and can impact your sense of self and your relationship(s).
-You may feel stuck in stasis while friends' and families’ lives are progressing.
-You may have difficult decisions to make about your body and your future.
-You may be worried about stress, and how fertility investigations or treatments might impact your working life.
+Difficulties conceiving, miscarriage, baby loss, or fertility diagnoses can cause devastating feelings of shock, loss, grief, shame or despair, and can impact your sense of self and your relationships.

 I understand the shock and devastation of miscarriage and infertility, and the fear of what lies ahead.